 Everything is now working fine from a traffic perspective, Organic visits are slowly rising, the website is fully indexed and we are such strong believers in Angular that we are going to start using it more and more in our ongoing projects.

 If you are as big a fan of DeepCrawl as I am, you can crawl this type of setup, as you can set DeepCrawl to act as GoogleBot.
 Here you can see a snap before pre-rendering was enabled.

 Before we fixed the internal linking:

 Now, once everything has been fixed and pre-rendered (almost anything):

 If you want to try this at home, set your user agent to Googlebot, when setting up a new crawl.

 Want More Like This?

 We hope that you’ve found this post useful in learning more Angular JS.

-You can read more about this topic in our guide on How to Crawling AJAX Escaped Fragment Websites.
+You can read more about this topic in our guide on How to Crawl AJAX Escaped Fragment Websites.